Triton-Talk/tritontalk/README.md

 #### Note: After install, go to localhost and click on the splash page to login and see buttons

+## Installation and running the application (For Development i.e. locally)
 ### Option 1 (With Node)
 You will need two terminal windows open
 ```bash